Psychologist Therapist Counselling Hamilton

 *Access 'Self' energy (a calm, curious, compassionate state) by easing back parts.

-*Uncover the protective function of parts.
+*Uncover the protective function of parts and bring into full awareness.

 *Bring compassion to one's inner suffering.